infobip/payment-plugin-sencha/README.md

-Centili Mobile Payments Sencha Touch Plugin
+Centili in-app Payment Plugin for Sencha
 ===========================================
-*only for Android apps*
+*only for Android platform*

 Installation
 ------------

-Before installation make sure that Cordova is installed on your computer:
+Before the installation, please make sure that Cordova has been installed on your computer:

 	$ cordova --version
 	3.1.0-0.1.0

-If Cordova is not installed, use this command to install it:
+If Cordova is not installed, use the following command to install it:

 	$ npm install -g cordova

 To install plugin to your Sencha Touch project, first you need to enable support for Cordova:

 	$ cd /path/to/sencha/touch/project/
 	$ sencha cordova init [AppID] [AppName]

 The `AppID` is not the same as the `AppID` in your project's app.json file.
-An example AppID is com.example.TestApp - in reverse domain format to be more unique.
-The command in this example would be:
+An example of an AppID is `com.example.TestApp` which is in reverse domain format to be unique.
+The needed command in this example would be:

 	$ sencha cordova init com.example.TestApp TestApp